DerivedFunction/bookish-octo-robot/README.md

 ### Basic

 - Clean UI adapted from ChatGPT and Grok
-- Ability to switch between different AI chatbots/websites
+- Ability to switch between different AI chatbots/websites.
+- Powerful **Search Everywhere** allows the same query to simultaneously run on multiple AI chatbots
 - Paste text into the prompt
 - Eight default suggestion ideas to save time on commands.
   ![Sample 3](./samples/Sample_3.png)